wultra/react-native-powerauth-mobile-sdk/docs/Secure-Password.md

 ## Testing PIN strength

-If password object contains digits only, then you can test the strength of tored PIN:
+If password object contains digits only, then you can test the strength of stored PIN:

 ```javascript
 try {